art-from-the-machine/Mantella/docs/pages/installation.md

 ____________________________________

 ### Vision
 LLM vision can be enabled in the `Vision` tab of the [Mantella UI](#mantella-ui).
-If the selected model in the `Large Language Model` tab has vision capabilities, a screenshot of your game window will be passed to the model every time you respond to an NPC.
+If the selected model in the `Large Language Model` tab has vision capabilities (or if a separate vision model has been selected in the `Vision` tab), a screenshot of your game window will be passed to the model every time you respond to an NPC.
+Please see the documentation of your selected LLM provider to find out which models support vision.
+For OpenRouter models, the full list can be found [here](https://openrouter.ai/models?fmt=cards&input_modalities=image).

 Vision capabilities can also be run locally via koboldcpp.
 To get started, download the required [mmproj file](https://huggingface.co/koboldcpp/mmproj/tree/main) for your local LLM (as an example, [Toppy](https://huggingface.co/TheBloke/Toppy-M-7B-GGUF/tree/main?not-for-all-audiences=true) requires `mistral-7b-mmproj-v1.5-Q4_1.gguf`).
 In the koboldcpp launch window, under the `Model Files` tab, set the path to your mmproj file via the `LLaVa mmproj` setting.
 When koboldcpp is launched, and vision is enabled in the [Mantella UI](#mantella-ui), your local LLM will support vision.